th3mon/Smart-Host/README.md

 I built a room occupancy optimization tool as a React component.

+Project is hosted on the Vercel - https://smart-host.vercel.app/

 I used the [Next.js](https://nextjs.org/) framework for two reasons:

 1. It allows to use React.